JavaScript Array Search Methods Explained: indexOf, includes, find, and inArray Guide

 • find() and findIndex() allow flexible conditions but are slightly slower.

-• inArray() is simple but slower due to library overhead.
+• inArray() is convenient, but slower than native methods.

 Summary